0xBADCODE/AM-Transmitter/README.md

 # AM-Transmitter
 Transmit simple low baudrate AM-OOK signals with a FTDI chip and a radio.
 Can emulate RFID, 433/315 MHz devices and more.
+Emulate EM41XX RFID devices.
+(2kbps, manchester encoded, AM OOK)
 Yes, again, it is probably illegal to hack your neighbours IoT devices...